microsoft/OpenTypeDesignVariationAxisTags/README.md

 Also, please make sure you read the Contributing section below.

+To submit a proposal, use this process:
+1. Create a fork of this repository in your own account.
-To submit a proposal, use a new topic branch to create a new copy of the [Proposal Summary](Proposals/ProposalSummary.md) form in a new sub-folder of the Proposals folder, then submit a pull request.
+2. Within that fork, create a new copy of the [Proposal Summary](Proposals/ProposalSummary.md) form in a new sub-folder of the Proposals folder.
 The sub-folder name must be unique and should be a short name that can be used to refer to your proposal.
 If you are submitting an alternative to another proposal with the same name, then append your ID or the name of the vendor you represent.
 (Please use _ or - as delimiters, not spaces.)
+3. Edit the new Proposal Summary with details for your proposal, and add any supporting files in the same folder.
+4. Submit a pull request to have your changes pulled into the base fork of the repository.
 Your pull request will be checked to make sure the submission is well formed and in scope.

 To submit a combined proposal involving a group of multiple, inter-dependent axes, you should create a sub-folder under the Proposals folder for the combined proposal.
 You could provide a